 States regulate what dental assistants can do.
 Some states allow dental assistants to polish teeth and apply sealants, fluoride, or topical anesthetics, but not all do.
 You’ll want to check with your state’s regulatory board about what exact tasks are allowed.

 Dental Assistant vs Dental Hygienist

 When considering a career in a dental office, you may be wondering what is better: dental assistants or dental hygienists?
 The fact of the matter is that the two roles are very different.
 A dental assistant works closely with a dentist to help with patient care.
 A dental hygienist, on the other hand, works closely with patients to do the bulk of the work of routine dental appointments.

 Dental hygienists are more hands-on with patients and have training in coronal polishing, tartar removal, and other skills that affect oral health.
 Learn more about how to become a dental hygienist.

-Many skills you need to become a dental assistant can be taught at a qualified dental assistant program, but some are more innate.
-Just like someone who doesn’t like working with their hands would be ill-suited for work in construction, some skills and preferences are required to become a dental assistant.
+Many skills to become a dental assistant can be taught at a qualified Dental Assisting program, but some are more innate.
+Just like someone who doesn’t like working with their hands would be ill-suited for work in construction, some skills and preferences are important to become a dental assistant.

 Dental assistants need to be able to work well with people, since they often interact with patients.
 While dentists spend time manipulating the teeth, a dental assistant will often explain procedures and make sure a patient feels at ease.

-Some other soft skills and abilities that a dental assistant needs include5:
+Some other soft skills and abilities that a dental assistant needs include:3

 - Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.